-Sean Campbell award No. 35 Joe Eacobacci Memorial Jersey Recipient; Campbell, Dustin Wharton, Isaiah Kempf and Daniel Sprotte named captains
+Sean Campbell awarded No. 35 Joe Eacobacci Memorial Jersey; Campbell, Dustin Wharton, Isaiah Kempf and Daniel Sprotte named captains

 Hoyas add coaches to work within Vinny Marino's offense

 Childrey will coach wide receivers, while Kolt will coach the defensive line